javalabsfs/javalabsfs.github.io/_docs/02-git.md

 <!-- Please open VSCode and create an (extremely simple!)
 Java file that simply has one main method which prints "Hello world!" to System.out.
 You can write the code for this yourself, or copy it from the Moodle course or the internet.
 Make sure you save the file in the same folder since that is the only one being tracked by Git.
 When you're ready, add the file to Git, commit your changes, and push it to GitHub. -->

 ### git commit
 You must 'save' any changes you made to your local repository by committing them, i.e. informing Git about the changes and that they are ready to be sent to the remote repository.
 Additionally, provide a commit message, i.e. concise and meaningful description of the changes you made, marked by `-m` and the description in quotation marks.
-Use the command below, replacing "yourFileName.file" and "update personal information" with your corresponding file name and commit message.
+Use the command below, replacing 'yourFileName.file' and 'update personal information' with your corresponding file name and commit message.
+Use double quotation marks as shown below.

 ```console
 git commit yourFileName.file -m "update personal information"